sendsmaily/smaily-magento-extension/README.md

 Cron update data-log is stored in the `root/var/log/` folder of Magento store.
 Contacts synchronization log is saved in "cron.log" file and Abandoned Cart log is stored in "cronCart.log".

+### How can I filter RSS-feed output by category and limit results?

+You can access RSS feed by visiting ulr `store_url/smaily/rss/feed` and you can add parameters (category and limit) by appending them to url separated with slashes.
+For example `store_url/smaily/rss/feed/category/bikes/limit/10`.
+Regular RSS-feed shows 50 last products.

 ### How can I access additional Abandoned cart parameters in Smaily template editor?

 Here is a list of all the parameters available in Smaily email templating engine: